Duangjaii/Portfolio/README.md

 **API testing**

-- Knowing how to manipulate requests and create test cases using the Postman.
+- Knowing how to manipulate requests and create test cases using Postman.

 **SQL databases**

 - Writing simple requests using subqueries.

-**Python fundamentals**

-- Writing simple functions and algorithms.
-- Able to comprehend easy codes.

 **HTML and CSS**